Internal Audit Report¶

 This audit re-examined Risk Management one year on from IA202510.
 Both 2025 observations are progressed:

-- CAR-2025-014 (differentiated review frequency for high-risk items) — partially closed.
-APP_05 Risk & Opportunity Register Rev 3 (1 June 2026) continues to apply the bi-annual review cadence.
+- CAR-2025-014 (differentiated review frequency for high-risk items) — Closed.
+APP_05 Rev 3 retains the bi-annual review cadence as the formal floor.
 The standing weekly Director / HSQE compliance call provides effectively continuous review for high-priority items; the gap-closure tracker provides programme-level escalation.
-Differentiated formal cadence (quarterly for high-risk, bi-annual for medium, annual for low) not formally implemented but is largely achieved by the cadence model.
+The continuous-compliance model delivers the differentiated review the 2025 observation called for, in practice.

 Material risk-management additions this cycle: APP_17 BCP scenario set extended with cyber/ransomware and climate-physical risks; RA_HO_18 Fatigue introduces a new HO-level hazard with clear control hierarchy.